vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/less-dependency-on-first-observation.md

 ---
 title: Less Dependency on First Observation
-description: Currently we only initialize hypotheses on the first step of an episode which make us dependent on it being good.
+description: Currently we only initialize hypotheses on the first step of an episode which make us dependent on the first observation having low noise .
 rfc:
 estimated-scope: large
 improved-metric: noise, multi-object